 Faster Payments Service (FPS)

-Payment system which allows withdrawals of up to £100,000.
-The faster payments scheme aims to make same day payments where the instruction is received before 3pm.
-Payments may take up to the end of the next working day.
+Payment system which allows transfers of up to £100,000.
+The faster payments scheme aims to make same day payments where the instruction is received before 8pm.
+Payments may take up to the end of the next working day to arrive.